ruchi243/ruchi243/README.md

 ## a few things about me

 - MS at Arizona State University
-- Interned across 5 companies in ML, software engineering, and data
+- Worked across 5 companies in ML, software engineering, and data
 - Shipped a Flutter app that hit 100K+ downloads on Google Play
 - Top 11% in Coding contests
 - Equally at home in model work and full stack shipping